PAWS Veterans Therapy Act: Helping Veterans with PTSD

 This study shows that there are some big benefits to pairing veterans who have been diagnosed with PTSD with service dogs.

 According to the 2020 National Veteran Suicide Prevention Annual Report, the average number of veteran suicides per day was 17.6 in 2018.
 The PAWS Act could help with the rate of veteran suicides, as well as other symptoms of PTSD.

-Representative Sherrill Praises Passage
+Representative Sherrill Praises Passage of PAWS

 Representative Mikie Sherrill (NJ-11) released this statement on the passage of the bipartisan PAWS for Veterans Therapy Act in the Senate:

 “I am thrilled to see the Senate pass the bipartisan PAWS for Veterans Therapy Act.
 I’ve championed this legislation since my first term, because of the incredible impact it will have on veterans’ mental health.
 Experts agree that service dogs are one of the best mental health treatments to help bring relief, solace, and recovery for our veterans suffering from post-traumatic stress.

 “I first became an advocate for this legislation after a number of conversations about the cost barriers many veterans face in trying to obtain a service dog.
 This treatment has proven results and when President Biden signs this bill into law, more of our veterans will gain access to this life-saving form of therapy.
 After dedicating so much to the nation, our veterans deserve the best care available and this program will help deliver it.
 It’s my hope the President signs it as soon as possible.”

 The VA plans to work with accredited service dog training organizations that provide service dogs to veterans with PTSD, and who are accredited by an accrediting organization with demonstrated experience, national scope, and recognized leadership and expertise in the training of service dogs and education in the use of service dogs.

 - Where To Find Service Dogs For Veterans